 - lift onto floured couches or baguette trays

-If the dough feels too wet (which will give terrific hole structure to the baked baguettes), then just pat out each piece of dough, fold it over, shape to a rough cylinder, dust well with flour and lift onto the baguette trays or couches, stretching slightly to go down the length of the trays.
+Alternatively, just stretch out each piece of dough to a rough cylinder, dust well with flour and lift onto the baguette trays or couches.

 While I sometimes use floured linen couches for my baguettes, I find it easier with these baguettes to use metal baguette trays – the ones with small holes along them.
 Purists might shriek, but they work brilliantly.
 I do place a strip of non-stick greaseproof along the trays, though, just to prevent the baguettes from sticking to the trays.